SoftwareSandbox/coderetreat-kotlin/dittle.md

 # Dittle

 Dittle is a dice game where 2 players try to reach their opponents back rank with all their dice on a 7x7 grid.
-To move a die, it can be rolled orthogonally 1 step, jump over another die, or perform a combination of the former (roll then jump then jump again).
+To move a die, it can be tilted orthogonally 1 step, jump over another die, or perform a combination of the former (tilt then jump then jump again).

 ## Rules

-One can roll or jump in any orthogonal direction.
+One can tilt or jump in any orthogonal direction.
-One can never roll or jump diagonally.
+One can never tilt or jump diagonally.
-One can combine a jump after a roll, but not a roll after a jump.
+One can combine a jump after a tilt, but not a tilt after a jump.
-One may choose to not jump in a combination with a roll.
+One may choose to not jump in a combination with a tilt.
-The way the dice roll is deterministic.
+The way the dice tilt is deterministic.
 When a die jumps, the face remains the same, and it moves 2 spaces.
-When a die rolls, its face changes based on deterministic rules, and it moves 1 space.
+When a die tilts, its face changes based on deterministic rules, and it moves 1 space.
 A die can only jump in a direction when there is any other die in that direction and there is an empty space next to it.

 ## Deterministic Dice Definition (DDD)